 Metaphor enriches language in a way that scientific precision cannot.
 The danger comes when we fail to distinguish between these different uses of the same words.
 When the poet declares his love to be “a red, red rose,” he does not mean that he loves the bloom.
 Instead his love is like the rose.
 And why is it so?
 Not because it has thorns, or costs $20 a dozen, or any of many things that are true of roses.
 No, his love is a rose because both are deep and rich and beautiful.

 The folly of today’s winespeak is thus not so much the vocabulary we use as how and why we use it.
 If we choose our words in an effort to be analytic and precise in our descriptions, we will deserve the snickers of our readers.
 But if we speak knowing that we can only approximate what we experience, we at least have the chance to make sense.
 Metaphor, which certainly includes personification, is after all the language of poetry, and as Robert Louis Stevenson told us, wine is “bottled poetry.”
 In this respect, old Saintsbury (he was 75 years old when he wrote his Notes) may well have known as well as anyone how best to talk about wine.
 Remembering the wine that inspired his passion, a Hermitage from 1846, he wrote, “You could meditate on it; and it kept up with your meditations.”
-Now that’s what I call winespeak!
+Now that’s true winespeak!